KDE/attica/README.md

 The library is used in KNewStuff3 as content provider.
 In order to integrate with KDE's Plasma Desktop, a platform plugin exists in kdebase.

+Your basic entrypoint for using Attica's functionality is the Attica::ProviderManager class.